 \section{Conclusion}

 In this work, we investigated a class of spatially covariant gravity theories with a non-dynamical scalar field.
-We briefly described our model in Sec. \ref{sec:scg}.
-The general Lagrangian is given by (\ref{actionK}), which has been shown to have two tensorial and one scalar DOFs \citep{Gao:2018izs}.
-The purpose of this work is to determine the conditions on the Lagrangian, which we dub the 2DOF conditions, under which only two degrees of freedom propagate.
+We briefly describe our model in Sec. \ref{sec:scg}.
+The general Lagrangian is given by (\ref{actionK}), which has been proved to have two tensorial and one scalar DOFs \citep{Gao:2018izs}.
+The purpose of this work is to determine the conditions on the Lagrangian, which we dub the 2DOF conditions, under which only two degrees of freedom are propagating.

-A perturbative approach was taken in \citep{Wang:2024hfd} to derive conditions such that the scalar mode is eliminated at linear order in perturbations.
-In this work, we employ a strict Hamiltonian constraint analysis to derive conditions such that only two DOFs propagate in the nonperturbative sense.
+A perturbative approach has been taken in \citep{Wang:2024hfd} to derive conditions such that the scalar mode is eliminated at linear order in perturbations.
+In this work we employ the strict Hamiltonian constraint analysis to derive the conditions such that that only two DOFs are propagating in the nonperturbative sense.
 In Sec. \ref{sec:ham}, we describe the Hamiltonian formalism for the primary constraints and their consistency conditions.
 As expected, there are 3 DOFs in the theory if no further conditions are imposed.

-In Sec. \ref{sec:deg}, by requiring the degeneracy of the Dirac matrix, we find that two conditions are required to make the theory propagate only 2 DOFs.
-The first condition (\ref{calS1}) states that the matrix $\mathcal{B}^{ab}$ given in (\ref{calBab_def}) must be degenerate, which results in a secondary constraint.
-To fully eliminate the scalar mode, a second condition is necessary.
+In Sec. \ref{sec:deg}, by requiring the degeneracy of the Dirac matrix, we find that two conditions are required to make the theory propagate only 2DOFs.
+The first condition (\ref{calS1}) states that the matrix $\mathcal{B}^{ab}$ given in (\ref{calBab_def}) must be degenerate, which will result in a secondary constraint.
+In order to fully eliminate the scalar mode, a second condition is necessary.
 The second condition can be divided into two categories according to their different effects on the Dirac matrix.
-In the first case, the condition (\ref{calS21}) generally turns a second-class constraint into a first-class constraint.
-In the second case, the condition (\ref{calS22}) generates another secondary constraint $\Phi$.
+In the first case, the condition (\ref{calS21}) will generally turn a second-class constraint into a first-class constraint.
+In the second case, the condition (\ref{calS22}) will generate another secondary constraint $\Phi$.